Portion/Yield:Makes approximately 2 x 250g jars

-Quinces are one of those rather romantic fruits, it’s speculated that these fruits were used as an aphrodisiac in the early days and with its appearance one could see why.
+Quinces are one of those rather romantic fruits, it’s speculated that these fruits were used as an aphrodisiac in the early days and with its appearance.
 What I love about them is the fragrance and the texture.
 Quinces have a subtle but distinctive perfume and the grainy gritty texture make them unique.
 Furthermore it does not matter how long you cook them for, the grittiness will remain.

 For me the romance is the fact that it’s so versatile and could be used in almost every course.
 In cooking terms it quite easily becomes the ‘ mistress ‘, as it does not belong to one eating occasion but lends itself to a few.
 Wow is that some food for thought?

 As I find the quince so intriguing it lends itself to serious experimentation.
 Along came this delicious but ever so delicate quince curd.
 It retains the fragrance and the grittiness but at the same time the velvety texture of the rich curd acts as a counterbalance and makes it unique but interesting.
-I used the curd to make quince brulee tarts; alternatively the curd will make an exciting filling for a Victoria sponge.
+I used the curd to fill tart cases or filling for a Victoria sponge cakes.

 - 400g quinces peeled and cored, cut in to small pieces